 Orientation Service Day

-The Law School incorporates a public service component into its orientation program for first-year students.
-Building on the core value of service embodied in St. John's Vincentian mission, as well as the annual University Service Day, the Law School has established its own service day program.
-Through Orientation Service Day coordinated by the Center, incoming 1Ls students have the opportunity to participate in pro bono service and learn first hand about the Law School’s commitment to public interest.
-In this experiential learning forum, students may work with children and the elderly, refurbish building sites and address hunger and homelessness issues.
+The Law School incorporates a public service component into our first-year orientation program.
+Building on the core value of service embodied in St. John's Vincentian mission, as well as the annual University Service Day, we offer incoming 1Ls the opportunity to participate in pro bono service and/or trainings and learn firsthand about the Law School’s commitment to public interest.
+In this experiential learning forum, students may work with children and the elderly, refurbish building sites, and address hunger and homelessness issues.
 They also receive training in various pro bono opportunities.

 Pro Bono Trainings

-Teaming with PILSA, the Center hosts the annual Public Interest Auction to raise funds for the Law School's Public Interest Fellowship Program and other public interest initiatives for students.
-The Auction is a popular event that continues to grow with record attendance from the Law School's students, alumni, faculty and staff and with the generous support of the business community.
+Teaming with PILSA, the Center hosts the annual Public Interest Auction to raise funds for the Law School's Summer Public Interest Fellowship Program and other public interest initiatives at St. John's Law.
+The Auction is a popular event that continues to grow with record attendance by our students, alumni, faculty and staff and with generous support from the business community.

 Pro Bono Service Project

-The Public Interest Center offers students a range of opportunities to explore, experience and practice public interest law.
-We are also committed to teaching students the value and reward of pro bono work.
 In 2003, the Law School inaugurated the Pro Bono Service Project in furtherance of the University's Vincentian Mission and the principle that law students and members of the legal profession have a special obligation to assist in providing quality legal services to unrepresented communities, groups or interests.
-The Pro Bono Service Project will recognize students with a Public Service Award which will be given at Commencement to students who have completed at least 500 hours of qualifying service.
+The Pro Bono Service Project recognizes graduating students with a Public Service Award given at Commencement to students who have completed at least 500 hours of qualifying service.
 Students who demonstrate an exceptional level of pro bono service, including dedicated service to specific pro bono projects (including student run programs), will be eligible for additional awards at Commencement.